 Question: Was the blood at today’s crime scene from one victim?
 She scribbled, then tapped her cheek with her pen.

-She printed three more pictures, sat back and stared at three covered bodies; she studied the way the sheet lay across them, how their legs were positioned and their surroundings.
+She printed three more pictures, sat back, and stared at three covered bodies; she studied the way the sheet lay across them, how their legs were posed and their surroundings.
 Each of their heads faced the dead end of the alleyway; then she noticed a wheel rim in every photo.
-They were different rims, but each was positioned at the end of the alley sitting against the fence, and in the latest case, against the curb.
+They were different rims, but each sat at the end of the alley, against a fence, and, in the latest case, against the curb.
 She wondered if the police had gathered them for evidence.
 She tapped the pen against her full lips.
 Her desk phone rang.
 “Hey,” she answered.

 “Time to go,” Jimmy said.